 - No soggy lettuce.
 Swapping Romaine for robust kale means the salad holds well over time.

 - Higher in protein.
 Crispy air-fried (or baked!) chickpeas stand in for croutons, bringing extra crunch and a protein boost.
+Add that to the chicken and high-protein dressing for a seriously filling salad.

 - Meal prep friendly.
 Holds up well in the fridge, making it perfect for packed lunches or easy meals.